Mazda CX-5: North America

 In the U.S., the 2017 CX-5 was offered with front-wheel or all-wheel drive in Sport, Touring and Grand Touring trims.
 The Sport and Touring models came with 17-inch wheels, while the GT had 19-inch wheels.
-The Skyactiv-G 2.5L 16-valve DOHC 4-cylinder engine with VVT was the only choice offered for the 2017 model year.
+The 2.5-litre Skyactiv-G 16-valve DOHC 4-cylinder engine with VVT was the only choice offered for the 2017 model year.

 Mazda announced the availability of a diesel engine for 2017; however, that engine did not arrive in the US until the 2019 model year.
-However, the diesel engine was only sold for the 2019 model year and was only offered on the top-of-the-line Signature trim level.
+The diesel engine was only sold for the 2019 model year and was only offered on the Signature trim level.
 Mazda cited low consumer demand as well as emissions certification issues.

-For the 2018 model year, Mazda added standard cylinder deactivation and made the i-ACTIVSENSE Package available on the Sport trim.
+In 2017, for the 2018 model year, Mazda added standard cylinder deactivation and made the i-Activsense Package available on the Sport trim.

-For the 2019 model year, Mazda made available a new turbocharged SKYACTIV-G 2.5T engine and added new Grand Touring Reserve and Signature range-topping trims.
+In 2018, for the 2019 model year, Mazda made available a new turbocharged SKYACTIV-G 2.5T engine and added new Grand Touring Reserve and Signature range-topping trims.
 A torque vectoring system marketed as G-Vectoring Control Plus was also added on all models.

-Changes for the 2020 model year include a new key fob design, an updated font used throughout the vehicle, a new Cylinder Deactivation System status display in the infotainment system.
+Changes in 2019 for the 2020 model year included a new key fob design, an updated font used throughout the vehicle, a new Cylinder Deactivation System status display in the infotainment system.
 Mazda also made automatic headlights, i-Activsense safety features, and automatic rain-sensing windshield wipers standard and the Grand Touring trim received paddle shifters.
-Mazda claimed to have also improved road noise, vibration, and hardness across all trims.
+Mazda claimed to have also improved road noise, vibration, and harshness across all trims.
 The Grand Touring Reserve trim received a new Engine Harmonics Enhancer to simulate engine noise, a new off-road traction assist system, and a new eight-inch infotainment system.

-For the 2021 model year, Mazda introduced a new standard 10.25-inch infotainment system with new Mazda Connect Software.
+In 2020 for the 2021 model year, Mazda introduced a new standard 10.25-inch infotainment system with new Mazda Connect Software.
 A new Touring Preferred SV Package was offered as well as a new Carbon Edition trim, which offered exclusive exterior and interior styling elements.
 Models equipped with the 2.5 Turbo engine received a new turbo badge.
 Signature trims received new safety features such as reverse automatic braking and driver attention alert as well as improved clarity for the 360-degree camera.

-For 2022, the CX-5 received facelift changes announced by Mazda in September 2021.
-Along with exterior changes to the front and rear, Mazda introduced new 17-inch wheels for the S trim and updated the seats to improve comfort.
+In 2021 for the 2022 model year, Mazda introduced new 17-inch wheels for the S trim.
 All models became equipped with standard all-wheel drive and horsepower for the turbo engine was increased from 250 to 256 hp while using 93 octane fuel.
 Mazda also revised the naming of trims.

-For 2023, Mazda has introduced a new color Rhodium White.
+In 2022 for the 2023 model year, Mazda has introduced a new colour Rhodium White.